pratapladhani/agentcon-pizza-workshop/docs/2_create-agent.md

 ### Create an `AIProjectClient` Instance

-This client connects your script to the Azure AI Foundry service using the connection string and your Azure credentials.
+This client connects your script to the Microsoft Foundry service using the connection string and your Azure credentials.

 ```python
 project_client = AIProjectClient(